+Policy 8.1.1 Uses and Building Types - Allow mixed-use (commercial/residential/civic), multi-unit residential, and civic uses in a range of low-rise to high-rise buildings, with any new high-rises not to exceed 12 storeys.

+Town Centre mixed-use (on Johnston Road)

-- Policy 8.1.1 Uses and Building Types Allow mixed-use (commercial/residential/ civic), multi-unit residential, and civic uses in primarily mid-rise and high-rise buildings. - Policy 8.1.2 Density and Height Concentrate the highest densities and heights in the area bounded by North Bluff Road, Johnston Road, Russell Avenue, and George Street.
-Maximum allowable densities (FAR) are outlined in Figure 9 and guidelines for height transitions are illustrated in Figure 10. - Policy 8.1.3 Retail Streets Strengthen existing retail streets by requiring continuous street-fronting commercial uses on Johnston Road.
+Policy 8.1.3 Retail Streets - Strengthen existing retail streets by requiring continuous street-fronting commercial uses on Johnston Road.
 Street-fronting commercial uses are encouraged on North Bluff Road and on Thrift and Russell Avenues adjacent to Johnston Road, and will be considered on George Street.
+Small scale commercial uses may be appropriate in other areas of the Town Centre.

+Town Centre residential

-Small scale commercial uses may be appropriate in other areas of the Town Centre. - Policy 8.1.4 Urban Design Enhance the built and public realms through policies identified in Section 9 and guidelines in the Town Centre Development Permit Area in Part D.
+Policy 8.1.4 Urban Design - Enhance the built and public realms through policies identified in Section 9 and guidelines in the Town Centre Development Permit Area in Part D.